the-data-center/Who-Lives/SQLWhoLivesMarkdown.md

 <div class="source" style="clear: left; padding-left: 30px;" markdown="1">

 **Notes**: Share not included in the bar chart represents the population who lived in the same house one year ago (non-movers).
-For people living in the same house as a year ago, the difference between 2004 and 2018 is not significant at the 95% confidence interval for Jefferson.
+For people living in the same house as a year ago, the difference between 2004 and 2019 is not significant at the 95% confidence interval for Orleans Parish.
 It is significant for all other geographies

 **Notes**: Also, 2004 data is not available for St. Tammany Parish.

-&ast; = Difference between 2004 and 2018 is not significant at 95% confidence interval.
+&ast; = Difference between 2004 and 2019 is not significant at 95% confidence interval.

 **Source**: The Data Center analysis of U.S. Census Bureau data from American Community Survey 2004 and 2019.</p>
 </div>